Anxiety Disorders and Anxiety Attacks

 Recognizing the Signs and Symptoms and Getting Help

-It’s normal to feel anxious when facing a challenging situation, such as a job interview, a tough exam, or a blind date.
+It’s normal to feel anxious when facing a challenging situation, such as a job interview, a tough exam, or a first date.
 But if your worries and fears are preventing you from living your life the way you’d like to, you may be suffering from an anxiety disorder.
 There are many different types of anxiety disorders—as well as many effective treatments and self-help strategies.
 Once you understand your anxiety disorder, there are steps you can take to reduce your symptoms and regain control of your life.

-Do you have an anxiety disorder?
+Do I have an anxiety disorder?

 If you identify with any of the following 7 signs and symptoms, and they just won’t go away, you may be suffering from an anxiety disorder: